 Looking your best starts with understanding your natural coloring and echoing it with the the colors you wear.

 If you are Color Analysis DEEP, you will always look your best when you anchor your outfit on a DEEP shade - that is a deep or intense pigment.

 This makes a strong connection with your dark coloring - whereas colors with a Light pigment will make you look washed out.

-You have elements of both WARM and COOL in your natural coloring as does the DEEP color palette.
+You have elements of both WARM and COOL in your natural coloring just like the DEEP color palette.
 Each of the colors will complement your natural coloring creating harmony!